bouajilaProg/cool-docs/README.md

    and search for your system to find the appropriate build.

 5. **Setting Up Data**:
-   Create a `/data/repo/<your languages>` directory, and inside it, add the XML files containing your documentation.
+   Create a `/data/repo/<your language>` directory, and inside it, add the XML files containing your documentation.

   for now we only support c++ , python , java and c#.